smoughrabi/msba370project/README.md

 #### Guide to navigate your way around the files

 **ML.py** : includes the data cleaning, preprocessing, feature extraction, and model building and evaluation.
 This was prepared on Google Colab
+**finalclassifier.pkl** : the python module pickle was used to serialize the trained model to be used in the web app.
+This allows for the creation of a user friendly prediction tool

 **multiapp.py** : this .py file contains a framework for running multiple streamlit applications as a single app (developed by Praneel Nihar) This helps to organize the code and segment it properly.
 All other .py files are added to a select box for easy navigation